Posture

 Should I stand perfectly straight all day?

 You do not need to stand perfectly straight all day.
-The best posture is usually your next posture.
+A useful posture is one you can change easily.
 Regular movement, position changes, and relaxed alignment matter more than holding one rigid position.

 When should I get help for posture?